agilecreativity/gem_bootstrap/README.md

 # Install the gem to your local system
 rake install

-# You should now be able to use the gem
+# You should have the basic command line that you can run like
 awesome_gem
 ```